Lil-Noe/amy-compiler-lsp/report/report.md

 For the formatter, the given suggestion from the teaching team mentioned that it could be done at two levels ; either the lexer or the parser.
 Intuitively, we went for the parser level, as it seemed easier to format.
 With this in mind, we started modifying the pipeline to fork the pipeline after the original parser, and then to pretty-print the generated AST in the files.
 We understood fast that the already existing infrastructure wouldn't be sufficient to perform the whole operation.

-For the following steps, we followed our instinct back by ChatGPT suggestions.
+For the following steps, we followed our instinct backed by ChatGPT suggestions.
 We decided to create an alternate formatting parser, that would include everything that we need.
 It worked as expected, allowing for case class arguments to be printed for example, while using a common parser trait.
 To print, we used the Document and Printer traits already present in the project.

 When we finally came to adding the comments, we realised this way of doing was simply not robust enough to implement them in a nice way.
 The fact that comments could occur anywhere, including inside AST nodes, made it impossible to continue like without requiring hacky workarounds.